Young Royals: Filming

 The series was mostly filmed at Kaggeholms gård, a manor-style building located in Stockholm County that is operated as a conference center.
 The scenes that took place at the royal palace were filmed at Stora Sundby Castle.
 The six-episode series was created by Lisa Ambjörn, Lars Beckung and Camilla Holter, and premiered on Netflix on 1 July 2021.
+Ryding and Rudberg also re-recorded their lines for the English dub version.
 On 22 September 2021, the series was renewed for a second season, which was released on 1 November 2022.

 In February 2022, Netflix began filming a second season.
 A promotional video was released on Instagram.
-Filming for the second season wrapped in May 2022.
+Filming for the second season concluded in May 2022.